 As life leads us in different directions, sometimes we are offered a once in a lifetime experience that we should take advantage of and not turn down.
-My trip to Argentina was one of those rare opportunities I could not decline.
+My trip to Mendoza, Argentina was one of those rare opportunities I could not decline.

 As Malbec World Day is upon us—April 17, 2017—it was a little more than three years ago that I landed in Argentina.
 Today, as I ponder the days I spent in Mendoza, I am grateful to all who made the journey possible.

 I remember thinking at the time that it might be dangerous for a woman to travel alone to South America.
 After landing in Mendoza, I questioned my decision as a beat-up old car transported me to Terrazas de Los Andes.
 However, the moment I passed through the gates of this idyllic oasis in Luján de Cuyo I knew all would be okay.

 The trip could not have been made possible without Uncorking Argentina.
 Through them, I discovered a small group of women in Argentina.
 This five-day adventure left me with the confidence to continue visiting Argentina on my own.